At the request of many, Pastor Paul tells his story

 Recently our Lord enabled me to overcome a murder attempt.
 Someone ran their motorcycle into me intentionally, trying to make it look like an accident.
 While I was in the hospital recovering, my wife and children faced murder threats at home as well, but God preserved us all miraculously.

 I must mention that my parents, brothers and sisters were all devout Muslims.
-Most of the seniors are Hajjis (men who have made a pilgrimage to Mecca) and Hajjummas (women who have done so).
-Having let Jesus Christ into my life, I was ex-communicated and for quite some time was not allowed to have any contacts with my parents and extended family.
+Most of the seniors are Hajjis (men who have made the Hajj, or pilgrimage to Mecca*) and Hajjummas (women who have done the same).
+Having let Jesus Christ into my life, I was ex-communicated and for quite some time was not allowed to have any contact with my parents and extended family.